 These procedures are different from a DIEP flap (Deep Inferior Epigastric Perforator) in that it uses muscles from your abdomen in the procedure to create the breast.
 Both free TRAM and DIEP flaps are microsurgical flaps with distinct advantages over pedicled TRAM flaps and implant based reconstruction in the appropriate situation, and can be an excellent choice of reconstruction for the right candidates

-Following a patient evaluation, Dr. Cerio and Dr. Longhmanee, will be able to determine if you are a candidate for these procedures.
+Following a patient evaluation at our Hoboken, Englewood, or Ridgewood offices, the plastic surgeons at East Coast Advanced Plastic Surgery, will be able to determine if you are a candidate for these procedures.
 For selected candidates, it may be the best form of reconstruction available.

 - You are in relatively good physical condition

 - You have undergone, or are planning to undergo, a mastectomy

 - You are bothered by a breast abnormality, a defect, or asymmetry, which makes you feel less feminine

 - You have breasts that are damaged or missing due to a birth defect, injury, radiation, mastectomy or lumpectomy